Python RecursionError: maximum recursion depth exceeded while calling a Python object

 Vinay Khatri

-In Python, Recursion functions are those functions that call themself inside their function definition.
-Python limits the number of times a recursion function can call itself, and if the recursion function exceed that limit, Python raise the error RecursionError: maximum recursion depth exceeded while calling a Python object .
+In programming, recursive functions are routines or methods that call themselves directly or indirectly.
+Python limits the number of times a recursion function can call itself.
+If the recursion function exceeds that limit, Python raises the error RecursionError: maximum recursion depth exceeded while calling a Python object .

 Python RecursionError: Maximum Recursion Depth Exceeded while Calling a Python Object

-But calling a function occupies space in the memory, and calling a function inside a function for infinite times can occupy almost every part of your computer memory, to tackle this problem Python has implemented a Recursion Depth limit.
+Calling any function occupies space in the memory.
+And calling a function inside a function for infinite times can occupy almost every part of your computer memory.
+To tackle this problem, Python has implemented a Recursion Depth limit.

 Example